devgustavojs/codeleap-challenge/README.md

 ### Features:

-- [ x ] Login Page
+- [x] Login Page
-- [ x ] Feed Page
+- [x] Feed Page
-- [ x ] Delete Post Modal
+- [x] Delete Post Modal
-- [ x ] Edit Item Modal
+- [x] Edit Item Modal
 - [ ] Next-page
 - [ ] Optimize App
 ### How it Works:

 #### useFeed Hook:
-useFeed is a custom hook that's help us use feed Features like create, edit and delete posts
+useFeed is a custom hook that's help us use feed Features like create, edit and delete posts.
-#### useButton Hoook:
+#### useButton Hook:
-useButton is another custom hook that help us use the Button component in different pages with different layouts.
+useButton is another custom hook that's help us use the Button component in different pages with different layouts.
 ### Tech:
 #### the following tools were used in this project: